aidanmanternach/ECE-228-AV-Final-Project/README.md

 ## Models

 - YOLOv8m fine tuned on the KITTI dataset for Car, Pedestrian, and Cyclist.
-The training and best model are saved in the `object-model` folder
+The training and best model are saved in the `object_model` folder
 - Depth Anything V2 (`depth-anything/Depth-Anything-V2-Metric-Outdoor-Small-hf`) is a pretrained model for metric depth detection from HuggingFace
 - Kalman Filter for kinematic state estimation that tracks velocity and position for objects across frames